Base URL

 How a try-on flows

-The inlineproduct field is the recommended path. /try-on creates or refreshes the product and runs the generation in a single call — no separate “create product” step, no catalog sync loop.
-Three shapes:
+The inlineproducts[] field is the recommended path. /try-on creates or refreshes the product and runs the generation in a single call — no separate “create product” step, no catalog sync loop. products is an array that holds exactly one item for now (multi-product try-on is on the roadmap).
+Three shapes per item:

 - Inline (default for first-time products) —

-{ product: { externalId, title, description, images: [...] } }.
+{ products: [{ externalId, title, description, images: [...] }] }.
 Creates the product if it doesn’t exist, updates it if it does.
 Lives 15 days from last use; every generation refreshes the timer, so actively-used products never expire. - Reference (cheap repeat call) —

-{ product: { title, description, images: [...] } }(noexternalId).
+{ products: [{ title, description, images: [...] }] }(noexternalId).
 The response includes a generatedproductExternalIdyou can re-use to reference the same product later.
 One-shot products live 7 days from last use.

-POST /try-on takes a customer object with exactly one of three fields:
+POST /try-on takes a person object whose image.source holds exactly one of three fields:

 | Field | When to use |